openmpf/openmpf.github.io/docs/docs/Node-Guide.md

 > **NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
 IV (DEC 2007).
 Copyright 2018 The MITRE Corporation.
 All Rights Reserved.

+> **WARNING:** As of Release 3.0.0, this guide is no longer supported.
+It is left here for reference and will be removed in a future release.
+It was last tested with Release 2.1.0.
+We now support creating Docker images and deploying those containers.
+Please refer to the openmpf-docker [README](https://github.com/openmpf/openmpf-docker/blob/master/README.md).

 # Core Nodes Overview

 While following the *Configure the OpenMPF Cluster* step in the [Installation Guide](Installation-Guide/index.html#openmpf-installation), an administrator configures a master node and child nodes.
 A node can be a physical host machine or virtual machine (VM).
 Nodes configured via the deployment scripts are considered **core nodes**.
 Generally, OpenMPF expects these nodes to always be available, meaning that each one has an active instance of node-manager process running and a valid network connection so that it can communicate with the master node.
 Additionally, each core node must be able to access the shared storage space so that it can perform peer discovery, access media files, and generate log and output files.
 Core nodes are listed in the `CORE_MPF_NODES` environment variable in `/etc/profile.d/mpf.sh`.

 >**NOTE**: The master node is part of the Workflow Manager (WFM), so often the term "WFM" and "master node" are used interchangeably.

 If for some reason a core node is not available while the WFM is running, then it will not be possible to run any configured services on that node.
 When the node becomes available and joins the OpenMPF JGroups cluster - possibly because an administrator boots it up and/or starts the node-manager process on it - then the WFM will attempt to start those configured services again.